 A. students jointly constructing mathematical ideas as they problem-solve together; and

-B. engaging in productive struggle by relying on each other as essential resources for problem solving.
+B. students engaging in productive struggle by relying on each other as essential resources for problem-solving.

-In Collaborative Learning, teachers facilitate mathematics learning by positioning and equipping students to make sense of and build on each other’s ideas
+In collaborative learning classrooms, teachers facilitate mathematics learning by positioning and equipping students to make sense of and build on each other’s ideas.

 CPM infers from this research that…

-Collaborative Learning is a humanizing way to support students to engage in mathematical practices (i.e., the skills and dispositions necessary to participate in disciplinary discourse) for the production of mathematical knowledge and skills.
-Humanizing instructional practices occur when teachers see their students as whole people with natural and cultural needs (including to be social and playful), challenge the status quo of participation normed by whiteness (such as by foregrounding students’ physical and emotional well-being), and more generally affirm students’ full selves.
+Collaborative learning is a humanizing way to support students in engaging in mathematical practices (i.e., the skills and dispositions necessary to participate in disciplinary discourse) to produce mathematical knowledge and skills.
+Humanizing instructional practices occur when teachers see their students as whole people with natural and cultural needs (including being social and playful), challenge the status quo of participation normed by whiteness (such as by foregrounding students’ physical and emotional well-being), and more generally affirm students’ full selves.

 In classrooms that foster collaborative learning, students have been shown to progress over time from being oriented only to mathematical content (i.e., the technical skills and knowledge of the discipline) to being more fully engaged in mathematical practices (i.e., the skills and dispositions necessary to participate in disciplinary discourse; Gresalfi & Cobb, 2006; Lampert, 1990).